Guide to Protecting Your Brand Online

 Although a smaller attack surface makes it easier to protect, expanding your brand will increase your digital footprint and result in an increased attack surface.
 Apart from your data sources, owned domain, and social media accounts, your brand's digital footprint expands every time anyone engages with it.

-For example, you might not have a dedicated Reddit forum, but still threat actors might pretend to be your brand representative and target customers who share their experience with your it.
+For example, you might not have a dedicated Reddit forum, but still threat actors might pretend to be your brand representative and target customers who share their experience with your brand online.
 Similarly, deep and dark web channels make your brand more prone to digital threats like intellectual property (IP) piracy, counterfeiting, infringement, etc. So, make sure to keep these spaces at the top of the priority list for tackling brand abuse.

 List Your Cybersecurity Needs